|

 Start by making sure your work area is clean, wash everything you can and wipe it down with alcohol.
 If your furnace is blowing hot air around, block the vent or shut the furnace off, then wait an hour or so for the air to settle, before you start.
 Your work/printing area can be anything from an empty sock drawer, a table top, or a multi drawer printing station.
 As long as it is CLEAN!

 Sterilize your scalpel or exacto knife in your alcohol.
 Dry or burn the alcohol off, then cut the stem from the cap, as close to the cap as possible.
-Place your caps (gills down of course) on your print stock and cover it with a suitable clean container.
-This can be anything from a baby food jar, for small caps, Styrofoam cups, or even a cereal bowl, for those large Portobello’s.
+Place your caps (gills down of course) on your foils shiny side and cover it with a suitable clean container.
+I prefer the disposable plastic glasses or beer mugs.
 Close your drawer, turn the lights off, fire up the furnace and call it a day!

 After patiently waiting 24 hrs, it’s time to turn the furnace back off and collect your prints.
 Find something pointed to pick up the caps.
 I prefer a dental pick (available at Radio Shack).
 You can also use a safety pin, sewing needle, or even a thumb tack.
 Whatever you use, sterilize with alcohol first.
 (You’ll see why) Remove the covers and the caps, and wonder at the beauty of your prints.

-I have found it to be a good practice to recover the print with the cap cover for a few hours to let it dry before bagging or folding up the foil.
-This is especially true with foil prints, as they can be quite wet at times.
+Recover the print with the cap cover for 24 hours to let it dry before folding up the foil, as they can be quite wet at times.

 Be sure to label your prints.